prithveerarya345/Drone_controler/README.md

 - Implementation of computer vision techniques for face tracking
 - Development of a custom mapping system for drone movement
 - Integration of keyboard controls for intuitive drone piloting
-- Application of PID control for smooth drone movements
 - Practical understanding of drone photography and video streaming

 ## Features